PereiraJames/UnderbellyBlitz/README.md

 For online multiplayer (Still Work in Progress), I am using FizzSteamworks to connect to the Steam API to allow Steam to host the server.

 ## Installation:
+Download the Game via: https://drive.google.com/drive/folders/1eeqELKqXO4VPk9QmDqMBU-EygKXegKI0?usp=sharing

 Download the "UnderBellyBlitzBuild" file.

 Unzip and Run the "CardGame.exe" file.

+For SteamHosting:
+Be sure to add the game to the steam launcher as a "Non-Steam Game".

 ## For LocalHosting
 You will need to open two windows of the game to play.
 Essentially playing on both sides of the game.